Storyyeller/polysubml-demo/README.md

 print (add_curried 4) 22; // 26
 ```

 This is necessary to avoid ambiguity with the `->` indicating the function body.
-Ocaml requires types and expressions to use different capitalization so they are syntactically distinct and there is no ambiguity.
+OCaml requires types and expressions to use different capitalization so they are syntactically distinct and there is no ambiguity.
 However, PolySubML has no such restriction on capitalization, so parenthesis are needed to disambiguate this specific case.

 #### How do I write type annotations?